 Located right in the heart of the city, close to Amalienborg, the hotel Sankt Annae is a 4-star favorite.

-A modern hotel with a great rooftop terrace, what we really love is it’s unbeatable location.
-You are walking distance from all the sights, sounds and tastes of the best of Copenhagen.
+A modern hotel with a great rooftop terrace, we really like the unbeatable location.
+You are walking distance from all the best sights, sounds and tastes of Copenhagen.

 Copenhagen St Petri